 Students must complete all three levels of required courses:

-- Early Childhood Concentration requirements (Minimum 12 credits taken in residence)
+- Early childhood education concentration requirements (Minimum 12 credits taken in residence)

-The link below provides a detailed explanation of the graduation requirements and lists the GER categories.
+The link below provides a detailed explanation of the graduation requirements and lists the general education requirements categories.

-Students enrolled in the Early Childhood Education concentration (ECED) must fulfill their requirements for Group Project in 12 credits of Early Childhood Education courses under the course numbers ECED 330, 331, and 332 -- by completing a project that is relative to the early childhood field.
+Students enrolled in the early childhood education concentration must fulfill their requirements for Group Project, which includes earning 12 credits through completion of a project that is related to early childhood education ( under the course numbers ECED 330, 331, and 332).